Dual Degrees within the University of Pennsylvania Stuart Weitzman School of Design

-- Master of City Planning and Master of Landscape Architecture
+Master of City Planning and Master of Fine Arts

-- Master of Architecture and Master of Science in Historic Preservation
+Master of Landscape Architecture and Master of Science in Historic Preservation

 Dual Degrees with Other University Programs